HeroicWorld

 I was a teenager in the the eighties.
 A time when the fitness scene was exploding and the heroes in the media had never been bigger or more ripped.
 Heroic Physiques hadn't been this much in the spotlight since the days of Steve Reeves in the fifties.

 The first book I read on bodybuilding was by Lou Ferrigno.
-He was playing The Hulk on TV at the time.
-It was a good read but it did not compare to Arnold's: The Education of a Bodybuilder.
-Another book I find to be one of the greatest on the subject is, Building a Physique the Natural Way by Steve Reeves.
-Steve Reeves is a good example of the heroic physique because he was around before steroids.
-I have always considered steroids to be cheating and wanted nothing to do with them.
-It later bothered me that some of my physique heroes were using them and setting an unrealistic standard.
-I was determined to achieve The Heroic Physique without them...
+He was playing The Hulk on TV at the time and he was the closest guy to a being a real superhero.
+It was a great book but it did not compare to Arnold Schwarzenegger's Arnold's: The Education of a Bodybuilder.
+As a kid I read this book 14 times.
+I still find this to be the best and most inspiring book on bodybuilding.
+Another book I find to be one of the greatest books on the subject is, Building a Physique the Natural Way by Steve Reeves.
+Steve Reeves is a great example of the classic heroic physique.
+He was able to achieve it without the advancements that we have today.

-Although I looked up to guys like Steve Reeves, Lou Ferrigno and Sylvester Stallone for their physiques, I focused on Arnold Schwarzenegger.
+Although I looked up to guys like Steve Reeves, Lou Ferrigno and Sylvester Stallone for their physiques, Arnold Schwarzenegger was who I looked up to the most.
 He was considered at the time to be the best built man in the world and his physique looked the way I wanted to look, massive, rugged and heroic.
-I was six foot one, the same height as the Austrian Oak, so I set out to model my physique after his.
+He also seemed to care about doing good as much as looking good, which I also admired.
+I was six foot one, the same height as him.
+Arnold became my hero.
+After I saw him in the move Conan the Barbarian, I was inspired to really get the heroic physique.

 For more of The Heroic Physique hit back soon!

-Scott Cranford's Training Tips to remember for getting started on a Super Workout:
+Scott Cranford's Training Tips for getting started on a Super Workout:

 *Always Check with your physician before starting any exercise routine.